camsaul/NAMenu/README.md

-a dead simple SpringBoard-like grid menu for iOS with landscape support

 # Introduction

 NAMenu is a dead simple grid menu you can use to launch other view controllers.
 It features smooth animation